• Skip to primary navigation

 }

-In the first println statement, we are invoking the equals() method and passing an object value2 as a parameter that compares with the object value1.
-It returns false because value1 holds a double value and value2 holds a long value, which is not equal.
+In the first println statement, we invoke the equals() method and pass an object value2 as a parameter that compares with the object value1.
+It returns false because value1 holds a double value, and value2 holds a long value, which is not equal.

 Likewise, in the second println statement, we have used the equals() method and passed in the same value as what is in the constructor of the Double class.
-This returns true because the object of double class–value1–has the same value as what we inputted into equals().
+This returns true because the object of the double class and value1 has the same value as what we inputted into equals().

-The thing is that you need to figure out like let us say if you have an employee object here now employee can have the name, age, and location variables as well.
-Now how do we compare how they should be equals()? so it depends on our implementation that what we are defining or what parameters are equal for a particular object.
+We need to figure out, like, let us say, if you have an employee object here, now the employee can have the name, age, and location variables as well.
+Now, how do we compare, and how should they be equal?
+So, it depends on our implementation of what we define or what parameters are equal for a particular object.

-So basically we can say if their name is equal then they are equal or if their name and age both are equal then that is an equal object right? so this is why it is very important that how we can compare two objects whether they are equal or not.
+So basically, we can say if their name is equal, then they are equal, or if their name and age are equal, that is an equal object, right?
+This is why comparing two objects to determine whether they are equal is very important.

-In Java by default if you want to check the Equality of an object so we have this equals() function where you basically provide the first object and then you have to pass the second object as a parameter to the equals method.
+In Java, by default, if you want to check the Equality of an object, we have this equals() function where we provide the first object, and then you have to pass the second object as a parameter to the equals method.

-so now by default what happens that if you don’t override this equals method it just checks the references that whether they are referring to the same objects or not and according to that it will give you the result.
+So now, by default, what happens is that if you don’t override this equals method, it just checks the references to see whether they are referring to the same objects or not, and according to that, it will give you the result.

 package com.softwaretestingo.basic;